 In circumstances where there are difficulties recruiting suitably qualified employees, a principal/manager may consider offering employment to a suitable person from overseas to fill a position, in a school or other Department workplace.
 Any action to fill a vacancy with an overseas worker can only be considered within the context of the Department’s normal staffing policies and procedures.

-For the purpose of this policy, ‘manager’ means any person who has delegated authority.
+For the purpose of this policy, ‘manager’ means any person who has delegated authority to recruit public service employees in the Department as vacancies arise.

 Employing a Skilled Worker from Overseas